 The New York City Department of Health and Mental Hygiene does not allow discrimination on the basis of disability in the operation of its programs, services or activities.
 Programs operated or otherwise funded by the Health Department are required to make reasonable accommodations necessary to enable people with disabilities to participate in programs, services and activities.

-If you or someone you know needs a disability-related accommodation in order to participate in a program or receive Health Department services (other than for employment), contact the Health Department's disabilities accommodation coordinator, Jorge Martinez by:
+If you or someone you know needs a disability-related accommodation in order to participate in a program or receive Health Department services (other than for employment), contact the Health Department's disabilities accommodation coordinator/disability service facilitator, Jorge Martinez by:

 If you are denied a request for a non-employment, disability-related accommodation, you may file a grievance.
 Accommodation requests that must be fulfilled include auxiliary aids or services for effective communication, and large print or Braille documents.
 You may also file a grievance if you:

 If you wish to file a grievance for any of the above reasons, you or your designee must do so within 60 calendar days of the alleged violation.
 To file a grievance, contact our ADA Coordinator, Jorge Martinez by:

 The grievance must include your name, address and phone number, as well as a description of the problem and where and when it occurred.
 People with disabilities can use alternate means for filing a complaint, such as a personal interview or tape recording, upon request.